GrauleM/somo/docs/description.rst

 the simulation of continuum manipulators.

-SoMo (**So**\ ft\ **Mo**\ tion) is a framework to facilitate the simulation of continuum manipulator (CM) motion in `pybullet`.
+SoMo (**So**\ ft\ **Mo**\ tion) is a framework to facilitate the simulation of continuum manipulator motion in `PyBullet physics engine <https://github.com/bulletphysics/bullet3/tree/master/examples/pybullet>`_.
 In SoMo, continuum manipulators are approximated as a series of rigid links connected by spring-loaded joints.
 SoMo makes it easy to create URDFs of such approximated manipulators and load them into pybullet’s rigid body simulator.
-With SoMo, environments with various continuum manipulators, such as hands with soft fingers (xxx links), or snakes, can be created and controlled with only a few lines of code.
+With SoMo, environments with various continuum manipulators (such as hands with soft fingers or snakes) can be created and controlled with only a few lines of code.